Son of Ex-Fox News Host Eric Bolling Found Dead

 The son of former Fox News host Eric Bolling was found dead on Friday.
 He was 19 years old.

 "Adrienne and I are devastated by the loss of our beloved son Eric Chase last night.
 Details still unclear.
 Thoughts, prayers appreciated," Bolling posted on Twitter on Saturday.
+He later added that there was "no sign of self harm."

 "We are very saddened to hear of the passing of Eric Bolling's son," a Fox News spokesperson told TIME in a statement.
 "Eric Chase was a wonderful young man and our thoughts and prayers are with the entire Bolling family."